allisonburtch/consultancy/index.md

 ---
 layout: page
-title: We’re building the future
+title: Building the future
 description: IRL Research Lab is a tech consultancy based in NYC started by Allison Burtch that  offers strategy and research consulting services to startups, non-profits, VCs and accelerators in order to build the future of technology.
+image: "/assets/headshotcrop.jpg"
 ---

 <meta name="image" property="og:image" content="/assets/headshotcrop.jpg">